georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 exercises: 30
 questions:
 - "How can I write R code that other people can understand and use?"
-- "How do I manage the variables and files in my workspace?"
+- "How do I manage the variables, files, and memory usage in my workspace?"
-- "How do I write my own functions in R?"
+- "How do I write my own functions?"
-- "How do I perform basic calculations in R?"
+- "How do I install and load packages to access application-specific tools?"
 - "Where can I get help?"
 objectives:
 - "Employ best practices for documenting code so that others can follow your work."